 There are a number of options available including hotels, bed & breakfasts, and a wide variety of quality cabin rentals.
 Most of the cabin rental companies require a 2 night minimum and prices will range from $135 to $250 per night.
-If you would like more information on cabin rentals and other lodging available please visit Our Lodging Page.
+If you would like more information on cabin rentals available please visit Our Cabin Rental Page.

 What if I Want to Rent My Cabin?

 In the Blue Ridge area approximately 75% of the cabins sold are used as a Second-homes.
 The majority of these cabins were purchased primarily as a get-away for their owners personal use; however, many cabin owners elect to put their cabins in the rental program.
 Especially with soaring property values, in the North Georgia Mountains, the cost of owning a vacation cabin can be an expensive proposition.
 "More and more people are looking to rentals as a way to defray some of the costs.

 The conventional wisdom is that you can't make a rental cabin pay for itself.
 Renting out your cabin for a few weeks a year can help defray some of your expenses, sure, but most people find their properties fall far short of breaking even.
 Your cabin would need to be rented about 120 to 150 nights a year to break even.
 Management companies in Blue Ridge charge anywhere from 25% to 35% of gross rental income.
 The number of nights per year will depend on the following;

 Even if your cabin does not break even there are still many advantages to considering putting it in the rental program: